freewheel/code-kitchen/readme.md

 Most of the time you may want to use Code Kitchen in a MDX document.
 You can checkout `docs/components/MDXPlayground.mdx` as a real-life example.

+### Add Intelligent type suggestion

+You can access Monaco instance by `import { useMonaco } from "code-kitchen"`.
+Checkout `docs/components/use-init-monaco.ts` as a real-life example.

 ## Project Structure

 The project is a monorepo managed by pnpm.